bidhya/verse/README.md

 010 refers to 0.01 degree (1km) resolution.
 Future runs can thus be readily adapted to any higher/lower resolution as required.

 ## Project folder: /discover/nobackup/projects/coressd
-    - everything relative to this folder on Discover
+- everything is relative to this main folder on Discover

 ### Subfolder
 OSU: Modis snow cover data downloaded here.